IMJLA/Export-Permission/README.md

 ## DESCRIPTION
-Present complex nested permissions and group memberships in a report that is easy to read Provide additional properties of each account such as Name, Description, Title, Department, Company, or any specified property
+Present complex nested permissions and group memberships in a report that is easy to read Include additional properties of each account such as Name, Description, Title, Department, Company, or any specified property
-Multithread with in-process caching for fast results Works as a scheduled task
+Multithreaded with in-process caching for fast results Works as a scheduled task
 Works as a custom sensor script for Paessler PRTG Network Monitor (Push sensor recommended due to execution time)
 Supports: